-Commenting was available online on the EA's webpage or by mail to the FWP address above or by email to blonner@mt.gov.
-Comments were accepted to FWP no later than 5:00 pm on March 22, 2019.
+Commenting is available online on the EA's webpage or by mail to the FWP address above or by email to blonner@mt.gov.
+Comments will be accepted to FWP no later than 5:00 pm on March 22, 2019.